Is My Garage Roof Asbestos?

 Old asbestos roofing panels will be fragile and cement fibre even more so.
 If you were to handle a small piece of cement fibre, it will be brittle and crumble apart in your hands with enough force.

-Asbestos will more likely snap than crumble, much like a piece of treacle.
+Asbestos will more likely snap than crumble.

-If your garage roof is suffering from cracks, scaling or is breaking apart, that could be a warning sign of asbestos.
+So if your garage roof is suffering from cracks, scaling or is breaking apart, that could be a warning sign of asbestos.

 If you spot any cracks in your roof, do NOT try and break apart the panels or handle anything yourself.